 Experience: 12 years of professional European basketball (2002-2015); two-year member of the University of South Florida basketball team; two years at Coffeyville Community College

 Troy Culley - Academy Coach

-Troy Culley is in entering his fourth year at Myerscough College where he coaches the National League Division 3 Men’s team.
+Troy Culley is in entering his fifth year at Myerscough College where he coaches the National League Division 3 Men’s team.
 Culley guided the Under-18 Men’s team to an unbeaten Premier North regular season title, an U18 National Championship and he claimed a third-straight AoC Sport Knockout Cup medal in 2018-19.
 His duties include being an assistant with the European Youth Basketball League, EABL and National League Division 2 teams.
 During the 2019 summer, he led the England U18 Men’s team to a third place finish at the Future Stars International Tournament.